FAQs |

 What do I do if I have a complaint? |

-Should you have a complaint about the Facing the Future service please contact us via email info@facingthefuturegroups.org or telephone 0208 939 9560.
-We investigate all complaints thoroughly in accordance with our complaints policy. |
+Should you have a complaint about the Facing the Future service please contact us via email ftf@cls.org.uk or telephone 0207 758 0667.
+We investigate all complaints thoroughly in accordance with Samaritans complaints policy. |

 Is the service evaluated?
 How do you know if you are making a difference? |